The Effects of the Safe and Sound Protocol on PTSD Symptoms and Anxiety

 Time Frame

-Mean heart period during supine, sitting, and standing posture shifts will be measured using an earlobe pulse sensor (Photoplethysmography).
+Change from baseline in mean heart period during supine, sitting, and standing posture shifts.
+Data was measured using an earlobe pulse sensor (Photoplethysmography).
 Longer heart period (higher values, reported in milliseconds) are indicative of lower autonomic arousal states.
 This metric is intended as a measure of mechanism and and high values may be associated with a better outcome.

-Respiratory sinus arrhythmia (RSA) - a component of heart rate variability - will be measured during supine, sitting, and standing posture shifts using an earlobe pulse sensor (Photoplethysmography).
+Change from baseline in Respiratory sinus arrhythmia (RSA) - a component of heart rate variability - measured during supine, sitting, and standing posture shifts.
+Measurements were conducted using an earlobe pulse sensor (Photoplethysmography).
 Greater RSA (higher values, reported in ln[milliseconds]^2) is associated with greater parasympathetic activity, which can help reduce physiological threat responses.
 This metric is intended to measure mechanism and high values may be associated with a better outcome.

 Collaborators and Investigators